About the Detroit Gye Nyame Graduate Chapter

 Our Mission

-The Detroit Graduate Chapter is committed to promoting academic awareness, maintaining high ethical standards, fostering unity among members, and working collaboratively to alleviate social and economic problems facing the Detroit metropolitan area and beyond.
+The Detroit Gye Nyame Graduate Chapter is committed to promoting academic awareness, maintaining high ethical standards, fostering unity among members, and working collaboratively to alleviate social and economic problems facing the Detroit metropolitan area and beyond.

 Our Vision